 One of the many benefits of using iFrames is that they help you conserve data resources.
-Let’s say you run a WooCommerce website that requires you curating and publishing video ads all the time.
+Let’s say you run a WooCommerce website that requires you to curate and publishing video ads all the time.

 If you uploaded all the videos to your website media library, your WooCommerce hosting server will suffer the excess load.

 The efficient way to go about this is to upload the videos to your YouTube channel, and then share them to your website using embedded iFrames.